Ten Things to Think about When You Got Back More Than You Expected…

 4. How much stuff did you bring to begin with?
 Maybe you are picking up three boxes – which seems like a whole lot compared to everyone else’s pile.
 Consider that maybe you brought in a lot more than they did!
 If you brought three minivan loads worth of stuff and got back three boxes – you are probably still doing really good!

-3. Most sales track things like the total sale sell through rates as well as individual rates.
+3. Most sales track things like sell through rates.
 Ask your sale how your numbers stack up.
 Put all that data to good use for you!
 If the sale has a 80% sell through and you have a 40% sell through chances are there is an issue that needs to be addressed.
 If the sale has a 70% sell through and you have a 88% sell through you probably don’t have an issue with big piles!

-2. Did you volunteer?
-Volunteering is one of the (if not the BEST!) ways to get a feel for the pulse of your sale.
+2. Were you onsite during the sale working or volunteering?
+Getting involved is one of the (if not the BEST!) ways to get a feel for the pulse of your sale.
 You will see what people are buying, you will see the condition and prices of the items that are selling.
 You will see how hands-on the sale management is.
 You will have a visual feel for the foot traffic at the event.
 If you really want to understand what is going on at your sale you need to be present.
-(Of course most sales have the added perk that you will make more $$$ to!)
+(Of course most sales have the added perk that you will add some $$$ to your check to!)

 1. Your favorite sale doesn’t like seeing your “big pile” any more than you do.
 Try talking with someone onsite before you leave pickup.
 Show them what you have left.
 Most sales will help you figure out solutions so that next time you leave with a lighter load!